-Branndon Kelley serves as Vice President and Chief Information Officer.
-Mr. Kelley has been with AMP since 2009 and has more than 19 years of experience in IT operations, infrastructure, application development, project management, executive leadership, strategy and business development.
+Brandon Kelley serves as Senior Vice President of Strategy and Innovation and Chief Strategy Officer.
+Mr. Kelley has been with AMP since 2009 and has more than 20 years of experience in IT operations, infrastructure, application development, project management, executive leadership, strategy and business development.
 Mr. Kelley has led a complete IT transformation at AMP and was named Intelligent Utility's CIO of the Year in 2012.
 He oversees all information technology, information security and supervisory control and data acquisition functions, projects and people.
 He is responsible for setting, facilitating and leading technology strategy and tactical execution.
 He was the 2012 chair for TechTomorrow and the 2013 chair for the APPA IT Committee.
-Mr. Kelley has a B.S. in Computer Information Systems from DeVry University and a MBA in Finance and General Management from the Keller School of Management.
+Mr. Kelley has a B.S. in Computer Information Systems from DeVry University and an MBA in Finance and General Management from the Keller School of Management.